borntofrappe/project-euler/012 - Highly Divisible Triangular Number/README.md

 }
 ```

-We still cause a potential infinite loop through the `while` and `for` statements, but it becomes more evident that the issue is now with the factors.
+We still cause a potential infinite loop through the `while` and `for` statements, but it becomes more evident that the issue is with the factors.

 ## Factors